 There is something about multiple groups competing that energizes people.
 It was not just a clock they were trying to beat but also their other friends.

-Q3: Was it difficult to ensure that everyone was involved?
+Q3: Was it difficult to ensure that a mashup of teens were all involved?

 The smaller groups really helped more people get involved.

 In hindsight, I would have tried to add a challenge to each pack that everyone had to try.
 Even in a small group, it was easy for a few to try and “dominate” the challenges.
 But everyone still had fun.